plstcharles/thelper/docs/src/faq.rst

 What it is...
 -------------

-  - This framework is used to simplify the exploration of models that you create yourself, or that you import from other libraries or frameworks.
+  - This framework is used to simplify the exploration, development, and testing of models that you create yourself, or that you import from other libraries or frameworks.

   - This framework is used to enforce good reproducibility standards for your experiments via the use of global configuration files and checkpoints.